WMamba: Wavelet-based Mamba for Face Forgery Detection: Experiments

-\textbf{Datasets.} For training, we utilize the widely adopted FaceForensics++ (FF++) \cite{Rossler_2019_ICCV} benchmark dataset, which comprises 1,000 authentic face videos and 4,000 manipulated videos generated using four distinct forgery techniques: DeepFakes (DF), Face2Face (F2F) \cite{Thies_2016_CVPR}, FaceSwap (FS), and NeuralTextures (NT) \cite{thies2019deferred}.
-Notably, our approach utilizes the SBI algorithm \cite{Shiohara_2022_CVPR}, which exclusively trains on real face videos, enabling the cross-manipulation evaluation across all four forgery types in FF++.
-To evaluate cross-dataset generalization capabilities, we test our network on four prominent datasets: Celeb-DeepFake-v2 (CDF) \cite{Li_2020_CVPR}, which employs advanced deepfake methods on YouTube celebrity content; DeepFake Detection Challenge (DFDC) \cite{dolhansky2020deepfake} and its Preview version (DFDCP) \cite{dolhansky2019dee}, which feature videos with various perturbations including compression, downsampling, and noise; and FFIW-10K (FFIW) \cite{Zhou_2021_CVPR}, which introduces additional complexity via multi-person scenarios.
+For training, we utilize the widely recognized FaceForensics++ ({FF++}) \cite{Rossler_2019_ICCV} benchmark dataset, which comprises 1,000 authentic face videos and 4,000 manipulated videos generated using four distinct forgery techniques: DeepFakes ({DF}), Face2Face ({F2F}) \cite{Thies_2016_CVPR}, FaceSwap ({FS}), and NeuralTextures ({NT}) \cite{thies2019deferred}.
+Notably, this study leverages the SBI framework \cite{Shiohara_2022_CVPR}, enabling our model to be trained exclusively on real face videos.
+This approach supports cross-manipulation evaluation across all four forgery types in FF++.
+To assess cross-dataset generalizability, we test our model on four popular datasets: Celeb-DeepFake-v2 ({CDF}) \cite{Li_2020_CVPR}, which employs advanced deepfake methods on YouTube celebrity content; the DeepFake Detection Challenge ({DFDC}) \cite{dolhansky2020deepfake} and its Preview version ({DFDCP}) \cite{dolhansky2019dee}, which feature videos with various perturbations including compression, downsampling, and noise; and FFIW-10K ({FFIW}) \cite{Zhou_2021_CVPR}, which adds complexity with multi-person scenarios.